 If you’re looking for a creative, fun way to brighten up someone’s day, look no further.
 The Lollipop Malt is a delightful treat, one that playfully indulges a sweet tooth while showing that you care.
-Just follow these easy instructions to make a beautiful Lollipop Malt candy bouquet of your own.
-It’s a great idea for nearly any occasion!
+Just follow these easy instructions to make a beautiful Lollipop Bouquet of your own.
+From birthdays to get-wells, it’s a great idea for nearly any occasion!

 Lollipop Malt Candy Bouquet